farismismar/DL-CoMP-Machine-Learning/README.md

 Also, the code uses `matlab2tikz` to plot figures, which can be separately downloaded from: https://www.mathworks.com/matlabcentral/fileexchange/22022-matlab2tikz-matlab2tikz

-Reproducibility is not guaranteed unfortunately if the data_files/channel_traces/\*.mat files change.
+Reproducibility is not guaranteed unfortunately if the data_files/channel_traces/\*.mat files are different or invalid.
 These files are made by the simulator and not from my codes.